jvroig/OWLBEAR/README.md

       output: final_answer
 ```

+In this workflow:
-In this workflow, two different experts are independently asked to respond to the incident.
+- Two different experts are independently asked to respond to the incident.

-Both of their outputs are then synthesized by the CEO expert.
+- Both of their outputs are then synthesized by the CEO expert.

-That synthesis is then reviewed by the CEO, to see if the plan seems good enough already.
+- That synthesis is then reviewed by the CEO, to see if the plan seems good enough already.

-If FALSE, the process will loop back to step 1.
+    - If FALSE, the process will loop back to step 1.

-If TRUE, the workflow continues and the CEO expert will output a markdown version of the final plan.
+    - If TRUE, the workflow continues
+- The CEO expert will create a markdown version of the final plan.

 All of the intermediate and final outputs can be seen in the `outputs/databreach_[timestamp]/` folder